-From September 2014, schools within England have had a duty to promote British Values.
+From September 2014, schools within England have had a duty to promote British Values which we incorporate as an important aspect of our curriculum.
 The Department For Education (DFE), define them as:

 Children from Nursery until the end of KS1 have daily phonics lessons.
 At Mistley Norman, we introduce phonics in Nursery using approaches from Jolly Phonics before moving onto follow Letters and Sounds.